-Controls
+Cont trols

-(1) System type selection Selection of a "System Type".
+(1) System type selec- tion Selection of a "System Type".
 These types can be divided into two groups: Ideal, user defined HVAC system and detailed, predefined HVAC systems.
 Currently, the use of ideal, user defined systems is recommended.

 (2) Name This field allows naming the selected system type.

 New Create a new element in this list.

-¥ Delete Delete the selected element.
+₩ Delete Delete the selected element.

 Сору Copy the selected element.
-Insert Insert a copied element.
-The
+E Insert Insert a copied element.

-Insert a copied element.
 The "Insert Position" specifies where the copied element will be positioned.

-- "after" the selected element

-- "before" the selected element

-- "exchange" the selected element with the copied one
+Insert Position Controls where a copied element will be inserted: "after" the selected element "before" the selected element "exchange" the selected element with the copied one